Cincinnati Financial (CINF) Dividend Report

 Dividend Overview

 When it comes to paying dividends, Cincinnati Financial is in rare company.
-With 63 straight years of dividend increases, it’s earned its place among the elite group of Dividend Kings.
+With 65 straight years of dividend increases, it has firmly cemented its place among the elite Dividend Kings.
 That level of consistency reflects deep-rooted discipline from management and a company culture that values returning capital to shareholders as much as it values growth.

-At 2.63%, the current yield is modest but dependable.
-The company just paid its latest dividend in mid-April, following a typical annual cadence that investors have come to rely on.
-The beauty of this payout isn’t in the flashiness—it’s in the certainty.
+At 2.17%, the current yield is modest but dependable.
+The company paid its latest quarterly dividend of $0.87 per share in December 2025, following the consistent cadence that investors have relied on for decades.
+The beauty of this payout is not in its size but in its certainty, and in the knowledge that the next raise is a matter of when, not if.

-With a payout ratio just above 22%, there’s a lot of breathing room.
-Even if the business faced extended periods of earnings pressure, the dividend could be maintained without undue stress.
-And that’s exactly the kind of foundation income investors are looking for: a consistent check that’s unlikely to shrink or disappear when the cycle turns.
+With a payout ratio just under 23%, there is a great deal of breathing room here.
+Even if the business faced extended periods of earnings pressure, the dividend could be maintained without meaningful strain.
+That is exactly the kind of foundation income investors seek: a growing income stream that is unlikely to shrink or disappear when the economic cycle turns.

 Dividend Growth and Safety

-Cincinnati Financial doesn’t chase yield.
+Cincinnati Financial does not chase yield.
 What it does is raise its payout gradually, year after year, in line with earnings growth.
-That kind of measured approach keeps the dividend healthy and sustainable.
+That measured approach keeps the dividend healthy and sustainable over the long run.
+The most recent increase, from $0.81 to $0.87 per quarter, represents a raise of approximately 7.4%, which is above the company’s historical mid-single-digit average and a meaningful step forward for income-focused shareholders.

 Cash Flow Statement